 Scania is responding to the great transformation in logistics brought by digitalisation, connectivity and the demand for sustainability.

 Strategically, Scania Logistics is taking a holistic approach, where partnerships between purchasing, production and logistics are key.
 The cooperation with logistics partners such as carriers and service providers is also an important part of the strategy.
-By cooperating with our partners we can control and improve physical and information flows over the whole supply chain from order to delivery, in the most efficient way.
+Through collaboration we can control and improve physical and information flows over the whole supply chain from order to delivery, in the most efficient way.
+It also allows us to develop and invest in infrastructure for more sustainable fuels and electrification.

-With a huge number of drivers being involved in the logistics value chain Scania sees fair transport as a cornerstone for building its credibility as a leader in sustainability.
-Starting 2018 Scania introduced a new demand specification for fair transport, based on consultations with main contractors, Volkswagen AG, TRATON SE, the Swedish traffic authority, and internal stakeholders such as HR, legal and compliance departments and Scania Transport Lab.
-We have identified a follow up process on the demands, including a sustainability questionnaire to get an overview of our carriers work within social sustainability in logistics, and we dig deeper into the area during audits focusing on these aspects.
-Our fair transport audit covers drivers’ working conditions, collective agreements, salaries and allowances, as well as security and environmental aspects.
-Our focus on fair transport rely on Scania core values, and through this focus we work together with our carriers for continuous improvements in social sustainability.
+With a large number of drivers being involved in the logistics value chain, Scania sees fair transports as a cornerstone for building credibility as a leader in sustainability.
+Starting in 2018 Scania introduced a new demand specification for fair transports, based on consultations with a wide range of stakeholders.
+We have identified a follow up process on the demands, including a sustainability questionnaire to get an overview of our carriers work within social sustainability, and we dig deeper into the area during audits focusing on these aspects.
+Our sustainability audit covers drivers’ working conditions, collective agreements, salaries and allowances, as well as security and environmental aspects.
+Our focus on fair transport is strongly connected to Scania core values, and through this we work together with our carriers for continuous improvements within social sustainability.